stepanataccolade/docsv2/sources/pipelines/resources.md

     name: avinci/box                        #required
     branch: master                          #optional
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of
-type `gitRepo` with the name `box-repo`.
-It is using an integration `avinci-gh`
+This will create a resource of type `gitRepo` with the name `box-repo`.
+It is
-which is the name of the integration defined, [learn more here](#integration).
-The
+using an integration `avinci-gh` which is the name of the integration defined,
-repo name is `box` and belongs to `avinci` org.
-The branch to look for resource
+[learn more here](#integration).
+The repo name is `box` and belongs to `avinci`
-and job definitions is `master`
+org.
+The branch to look for resource and job definitions is `master`

 ### YML properties
 ```
 name: string
 ```